A low vocabulary will hurt your students across all language skills - reading, writing, listening, and speaking.

 All of our games include colorful graphics, fanciful thematic elements (such as a bird delivering mail), and their own original musical score.
 In addition, there are game elements that tie the individual games – and learning progress – together to motivate learners to keep playing.

 Players win “charms” when they win games, level up, or rank up!
 Charms can in turn be used to purchase in-game boosters or hints, such as skipping a hard word.
 Charms can also be used to purchase word lists to focus on.

 The main app screen is Victor’s Tower Library, which learners must help restore from a dragon attack!
 On each level of the tower are games that must be won before players can level up.
 Higher tower levels include hard game challenges, such as matching more words in less time.
 The longer they play, the more important it is for learners to study their words closely in order to meet the challenge!

 Learners can visit the Progress Room to see which words they have learned, which words they are learning, and their progress for each word.
-Like on the Word Review screen, players can tap on a word to see a learner-friendly definition.
+As on the Word Review screen, players can tap on a word to see a learner-friendly definition.

 Players are assigned a medieval-themed “rank” depending on how many words they have learned.
 Players start as peasants and increase their rank by learning more words.
 At the highest rank they’re a king or emperor!

 Registered users can create a nickname to appear on our global Leaderboard!
 Use the power of competition to keep them motivated!
 Do you want to create a custom leaderboard for your class?
 Use our contact page to sign up to be the first to use our new Teacher’s Page!
 Monitor your students’ progress and assign custom word lists!

 Watch game creator Dr. Heidi Brumbaugh talk more about the pedagogical and linguistic framework of Vocab Victor.